About the Research

 Researchers from McLean Hospital are discovering that brain imaging can reveal the impact of trauma.
 That is, their research is unveiling that trauma creates changes in functional connections between brain regions.
 Furthermore, the regions that show change are linked with dissociative symptoms.

-Researchers working on this study applied a new machine-learning (artificial-intelligence) technique on functional magnetic resonance images.
-The research looks at 65 women with a history of childhood abuse and they also have posttraumatic-stress disorder (PTSD).
+Researchers working on this study applied a new machine-learning (artificial intelligence) technique to functional magnetic resonance images.
+The research looks at 65 women with a history of childhood abuse and who also have posttraumatic stress disorder (PTSD).
 The new imaging technique shows that the change in connections between different regions of the brain correlates with dissociative symptoms.

 After the initial results, Lauren A. M. Lebois, one of the lead researchers in the study said: